curtisgibby/jTags/README.md

 About jTags
 ===========

 jTags are a unique way of building a highly dynamic, customizable and efficient website quickly and easily.

-With jTags you can embed functionality to html tags to make them perform a certain task.
+With jTags you can embed functionality to the markup tags to make them perform a certain task.

 ######example:
 ```html